luke-h1/fe-talk-2024/slides.md

 </style>

 <!--
 feature flags are a way to control the visibility of features in your app.
-They're a way to programatically features on and off in your app.
-All a feature flag is at its core is a true or false value. we flip the switch and we get light we flip it again and the lightbuld goes off.
+They're a way to programatically turn features on and off in your app.
+All a feature flag is at its core is a true or false value. we flip the switch and we get one feature, we flip it back and we get another.
 -->

 ---